Plasma One Lite Card Review 2026

-Plasma One Standard Card is a self-custodial Visa secured credit card on the Plasma chain.
-Up to 3% XPL cashback, 0% APR, up to 1% FX, up to 5% APY on stablecoin balance via Veda, Apple Pay support.
+Plasma One Lite Card is a free self-custodial Visa on the Plasma chain.
+2% cashback on the first $500/month (then 0.1%) in XPL, 0% APR, up to 5% variable yield on stablecoin balance, Apple Pay support.

 Plasma One pairs a Visa card with a self-custodial smart wallet and a stablecoin yield vault on a chain built for stablecoin payments.
-In our testing, the 3% XPL cashback paid out within 48 hours and the Earn vault ran 3.93% APY with no lockup.
+In our testing, the XPL cashback (2% on the first $500/month, then 0.1%) paid out weekly on Thursdays and the Earn vault ran 3.93% APY with no lockup.
+Lite is the free entry tier of a three-tier lineup.

-The architecture is unusual for a card product: self-custodial wallet, third-party issuer (Signify), third-party fiat rails (Bridge), third-party yield (Veda vault).
+The architecture is unusual for a card product: self-custodial wallet, third-party issuer (Rain), third-party fiat rails (Bridge), third-party yield (Veda vault).
 That keeps the trust story clean but means the consumer is taking smart-contract risk on the Earn side and XPL price risk on cashback.
-The card was still waitlist-gated at time of review with public launch expected June 2026, and the public site does not yet publish full FX, ATM, or country-eligibility details.
+The app now itemizes every fee in two places, as a preview before you confirm a purchase and again on the post-purchase receipt, so the real cost is visible at the point of spend.
+Lite is free with no token lock; the Core and Platinum tiers step up the rate and perks.

 Also relevant for Self-Custody Spending.